fjelltopp/meerkat_docs/src/meerkat_abacus.rst

 Meerkat Abacus
 ===================

-The purpose of the abacus compenent of meerkat is to set up the database, import all data and then translate raw data into defined variables in the data table.
+The purpose of the abacus component of Meerkat is to set up the database, import all data and then translate raw data into defined variables in the data table.

-Abacus uses a postgresql database and runs on celery.
-When celery starts the database is setup and then new data is added every hour.
-Celery depends on rabbitMQ.
-Abacus uses sqlalchemy for all comunication with the database.
+Abacus uses a PostgreSQL database and uses celery as a task manager.
+When celery starts the database is setup, and then new data is added every hour.

-Abacus is easily configurable to run for different implementations(or countries).
-The country specfic configuration is detail bellow.
+Abacus is easily configurable to run for different implementations (or countries).
+The country specific configuration is detailed below.

 ------------------
 Structure